smtrodrigo/compute-transport/README.md

     --tag '2010' \
     ./sample/Transect01.txt

+# After a successful run, check the generated md5s of the intermediate files:
+$ cat sample/output/Transect01_nearestNeighbors.nc.md5
+5c369c9b187908454831a69103443e42
+$ cat sample/output/Transect01_maskBotAndSideEdges.nc.md5
+54ae3abafbb047e7ff044184b0099c97

+# So that the nearest neighbor and mask intermediate files will not be recomputed,
+# add their associated MD5 hashes to the input text file.
+For example, you can use:
+$ echo "nearestNeighborsMD5=5c369c9b187908454831a69103443e42" >> sample/Transect01.txt
+$ echo "maskBotAndSideEdgesMD5=54ae3abafbb047e7ff044184b0099c97" >> sample/Transect01.txt

 # This will reuse the pre-existing intermediate files and will run faster
 $ python3 computeTransport.py \
     --ufile './sample/input/B.E.13.BRCP85C5CN.ne120_t12.sehires38.003.sunway.CN_OFF.pop.h.UVEL.201101-201112.nc' \